FAST-GROWING LUSH SHADE TREE WITH BRIGHT FALL LEAVES

 - A long-lived hardy tree, growing clusters of acorns for native wildlife to snack on

-- An ideal shade tree, use as a focal point specimen tree or include some in a grove of mixed trees for a mini forest overflowing with fall color.
+- An ideal shade tree, specimen tree or include some in a grove of mixed trees for a mini forest overflowing with fall color

-- Swamp White Oak Was the tree of choice for planting at the 911 Memorial in New York.
-Hundreds of them are planted there.
+- Swamp White Oak was the tree of choice for planting at the 911 Memorial in New York - over 400 are planted there

 - Hand Selected, Fresh from the Grower